 While browsing, I was struck by the design of Le Phare watches, which were frequently featured in the 1960s and 1970s.
 Here was a progressive brand producing novel and masculine watches, predominately chronographs but also divers.
 I quickly set about learning more about the brand, discovering that Le Phare dated to 1888 in Le Locle and was indeed a respected pioneer of complicated watches for men.
 Having moved to La Chaux-de-Fonds in 1939, the brand continued through the quartz crisis.

 Le Phare soon became associated with another local company, Sultana.
-The Schwarz family, best known for Venus watch movements, became involved with both Le Phare and Sultana and by 1963, Le Phare and Sultana were sharing a single booth at the Basel Fair.
+The Schwarz family, best known for the Venus watch brand (which is not related to Vénus, the legendary chronograph maker), became involved with both Le Phare and Sultana and by 1963, Le Phare and Sultana were sharing a single booth at the Basel Fair.
 By 1973, the firms had merged, forming Le Phare-Sultana SA in La Chaux-de-Fonds.

 In 1981, Le Phare-Sultana launched the upscale Jean d’Eve brand while simultaneously retiring the “Le Phare” name on watch dials.
 The signature Jean d’Eve model was the Spinnaker dress watch, which had a rope-like bezel and appears to have been successful throughout the 1980s.
 Indeed, it was featured on the cover of Europa Star in 1983.